 But, for the handover case, the target MME receives the MM context in the Forward Location Request message.
 Furthermore, the formulation for the Expected Results was taken straight from TS 33.401.
 But it may be beneficial to add some stage 3 detail to the text.
 We propose modifying the text as follows:

-“Execution Steps: The target MME receives the MM context in the Context Response/SGSN Context Response indicating GSM security mode.
+“Execution Steps: The target MME receives the MM context in the Forward Location Request message indicating GSM security mode.

-Expected Results: The MME aborts the procedure”.
+Expected Results: The MME aborts the procedure by responding to the Forward Relocation Request from the SGSN with an appropriate failure cause”.

 The message returned by the MME to the SGSN is Forward Relocation Response with an appropriate cause value (cf. TS 29.274, 7.3.2 and Table 8.4-1).
 We do not think we need to specify the cause value in SCAS.